dvollrath/StudyGuide/population/malthus.md

 What's the conclusion?
 Going back to the beginning, we saw that the Malthusian setting, where production depends on fixed resources and population growth is *positively* related to living standards, implies that living standards are *stagnant*.
 That explains economic growth conditions for much of human history.
 But it does not imply any kind of resource-based collapse.

+## Visualizing
+To see how all these pieces interact to shape the path of GDP per capita, resources, and population growth over time in a Malthusian setting, consider another app. <a href="https://dietzvollrath.shinyapps.io/PopBasic/" target="_blank">This link</a> will take you directly to the app on its own page, or the app is embedded here to play with.

+<iframe height="800" width="100%" frameborder="no" src="https://dietzvollrath.shinyapps.io/PopBasic/"> </iframe>